 Discouraging House Sparrows

 Eliminating favored food sources is one of the easiest ways to stop house sparrows from visiting.
-Birders who do not want to see house sparrows at their feeders should remove cracked corn, wheat, oats, millet, and bread scraps from their backyard buffet.
+Birders who do not want to see house sparrows at their feeders should remove cracked corn, wheat, oats, millet, and bread scraps from their buffet.
 Sunflower seed should also be either limited or restricted to small feeders that sway in the wind, which can spook house sparrows but will not always be effective.
 To continue feeding birds without attracting house sparrows, birders should fill feeders with Nyjer, safflower seeds, suet, nectar, fruit, and nuts, none of which are preferred by these aggressive birds.
 It must be noted, however, that house sparrows are flexible and may still sample these foods, but they aren't as likely to overcrowd feeders without their favorite treats.

 The types of feeders used can also make a difference.
 House sparrows prefer to feed on the ground or on large hopper or platform feeders; remove these feeder styles to discourage house sparrows from visiting.
 Instead, use clinging mesh feeders, socks, or tube feeders with perches shorter than 5/8 of an inch to prevent house sparrows from perching easily.
 Clean up spilled seed quickly to discourage ground feeding sparrows.

 House sparrows easily visit bird baths for drinking and bathing.
 To discourage these birds, remove bird baths or add uneven rocks to the basin to break up bathing spots.
-Use misters, drippers, or small hanging bird drink stations with exterior perches instead of full bird baths to provide water to other birds without attracting house sparrows.
+Use misters, drippers, or small hanging bird drink stations instead of full bird baths to provide water to other birds without attracting house sparrows.
 Furthermore, investigate gravel areas and open soil to eliminate dry, dusty patches that house sparrows use for dust baths.

 House sparrows are highly adaptable and can shelter in a wide range of locations.
 While it would not be prudent for birders to remove all shelter, which would deprive native birds of safe spaces, it is possible to minimize shelter for house sparrows.
 Keep garage doors and sheds closed to prevent birds from entering, and avoid putting out bird roost boxes that will encourage house sparrows to claim territories.
-Scare house sparrows away from sheltered spots in the evening so they will be forced to find less protected spots and may be more susceptible to nighttime predation.
+Scare house sparrows away from sheltered spots in the evening so they will be forced to find less protected spots and may be more susceptible to nighttime predators.
 Installing mesh beneath a home’s eaves may also be effective in keeping house sparrows from roosting in those protected areas.

 House sparrows aggressively compete with native birds for nesting sites, often injuring or killing other birds in the process.
 To prevent this behavior, avoid putting up birdhouses or nest boxes until April 1.
 House sparrows typically begin choosing nesting sites as early as late February or early March, when other birds have not yet arrived in their breeding ranges.
 If a house sparrow has claimed a birdhouse, plug the entrance hole with crumpled paper or a rubber cork for several days until the bird moves on.
 Relocating boxes may also be effective, though it is just as likely that the house sparrows will discover the new locations.
 Birdhouses made from PVC pipe can be effective deterrents, since house sparrows prefer wooden nest boxes.
-Birdhouse entrance holes should be smaller than 1.25 inches, though this may also exclude smaller native birds from using the house.
+Birdhouse entrance holes should be smaller than 1.25 inches in diameter, though this may also exclude smaller native birds from using the house.

 Aggressive Control Techniques